georgemandis/101-hello-worlds/README.md

 # 101 Ways to Say "Hello, World"

 A Rube Goldbergian exercise in exploring convoluted solutions to simple problems.
-The goal of this repo is to accrue 101 uniqe approaches to saying 'Hello, World' in JavaScript.
+The goal of this repo is to accrue 101 unique approaches to saying 'Hello, World' in JavaScript.
 Over engineering and outside-the-box thinking is encouraged!

 ## Getting Started & Contributing